 In the meantime, we suggest using your account in "Classic Facebook" mode, which can still utilize the Navigation Bar method of breaking down a timeline.
 You can find instructions for switching to Classic Facebook here and how to use the Navigation Bar method here.

 We recognize that breaking the profile into smaller sections will take some additional time, but for extremely large profiles, this may be the only approach.
 This is the technique our web-capture experts use internally for large Facebook profiles when we handle outsourced projects for clients with Page Vault On Demand.

 If you’d prefer to have experienced capture professionals make the capture for you, Page Vault can help.
 Facebook timeline captures start at $269 for Page Vault Browser clients.
 Quotes are free and require no commitment.

 To receive a quote, simply submit an On Demand Quote Request form with the URL you are trying to capture and we’ll send you a quote to have our staff make the capture.

 In the past, we have advised clients on how to use some of Facebook's hidden functionality for jumping to specific time periods on an individual's timeline.
 Unfortunately, Facebook appears to have removed these options entirely with the rollout of New Facebook.
-Our team is exploring new ways to break timelines into smaller time periods, but we do not have a firm solution to be rolled out yet.
 Specifically: